LeviKidder/Train-GPT-2-To-Write-in-Author-Style/README.md

 You can download anaconda here: https://www.anaconda.com/products/individual

-***I couldn't find a complete working guide to doing this for people who are bad at python like myself, so I made one.
-OpenAI please Hire me"
+***I couldn't find a complete working guide to doing this for people who are bad at python like myself, so I made one.***

 If you run into issues I can't help you.
 Run this code at your own risk.
 If you accidentally create skynet that's on you bud.